-In December 2013, the Department of Transportation entered into a lease agreement in respect of the issuance of \$167,740,000 certificates of participation related to an energy savings contract for the Airports System in fiscal year 2014.
+In December 2013, the Department of Transportation entered into a lease agreement (the "DOT Lease Agreement") in respect of the issuance of \$167,740,000 certificates of participation related to an energy savings contract (the "DOT Energy Savings Contract") for the Airports System in fiscal year 2014.
+In April 2016, the DOT Lease Agreement was amended upon the issuance of \$8,056,521 in additional certificates of participation related to the design and installation of additional equipment pursuant to the DOT Energy Savings Contract.
 Rental payments under COPs issued by the Department of Transportation are secured by Airports System Revenues, subject to annual appropriation by the Legislature, and do not constitute an obligation payable from the State's General Fund revenues.